 Google Calendar vs. Outlook

-From Google Calendar you can...
+From your G Suite account you can...

 View and manage your same calendars as in Outlook: View your latest schedules, accept or decline invitations, schedule and update events, and send invitations.
 This applies for all your Outlook calendars.
 When you next start Outlook, you'll see the same updates there that you make here.